 #7: Are Specialized Trucks An Eligible Deduction?

 - Absolutely!
-Which is why we’re urging buyers to act before December 31, 2018 to take advantage of the deductions on new, used and leased specialized trucks and heavy equipment from Custom Trucks One Source.
+Which is why we’re urging buyers to act before December 31, 2018.
+Take advantage of the deductions on new, used and leased specialized trucks and heavy equipment from Custom Trucks One Source.
 (Check out our inventory by clicking here.)

 #8: How Can Section 179 Be Combined With Equipment Financing?